 Not even a whole blog post can convey what living with hyperhidrosis is really like.
 Which, it turns out, is at the heart of why I quit my job several months ago.

-Thanks to my medication, and to having relocated to drier climates than where I grew up, my hyperhidrosis is no longer debilitating.
+Thanks to my medication, and to having relocated to drier climates (away from the soppy inferno of Midwest summers), my hyperhidrosis is no longer debilitating.
 It’s more of an irritation now than anything.
-Sure, I still can’t rock climb, but I have friends, a relationship, a successful career.
+Sure, I still can’t rock climb, but I have friends, a relationship, a career.
 (And I can sure as hell be a runner!)
 I have love and joy in my daily life that, as a child, in my wildest dreams, I couldn’t have imagined someday experiencing.

 In many ways, I’ve long felt dispassionate about writing about hyperhidrosis.
 After all, I’m OK now—so OK, in fact, that I sometimes forget how awful this was for me before.
 Why dredge up all the old, painful memories from my childhood?